Petroleum industry in Nigeria: Offshore

-The deepwater extraction plants are less disturbed by local militant attacks and seizures, due to civil conflicts, and sabotage.
-These advancements offer more resources and alternatives to extract the oil from the Niger Delta, with less exposure to conflict than the operations on land.
+Deepwater oil production is less vulnerable to disturbance by local militant attacks and seizures, due to civil conflicts, and sabotage.
+These advancements offer more resources and alternatives to extract the oil from the Niger Delta, with less exposure to conflict versus the operations on land.
 As of 2014, an open-air market for illegal crude oil operates off the Niger Delta, called the Togo Triangle.

 As of 2021, Angola and Nigeria were the largest oil producers in Africa.
 In Nigeria, the deepwater sector still has a large avenue to expand and develop.
 The Agbami oilfields hit full production in 2005, at 250000 oilbbl a day.
-Operated by Chevron's Star Deep and a company called Famfa, Agbami is only one off-shore concession; there are others named Akpo, Bonga and Erha.
+Operated by Chevron's Star Deep and a company called Famfa, Agbami is only one offshore concession; there are others named Akpo, Bonga and Erha.